traneio/future/README.md

   )
 ```

 This implementation of `Future` leverages this behavior to avoid context thread switches.
-The execution of the asynchronous computation reuses the current thread until it reaches an asynchronous boundary.
+The execution of the asynchronous computation reuses the current thread until it reaches an asynchronous boundary, where it cannot continue executing since it needs to wait for the completion of an asynchronous operation like a remote system call.
 For instance, this computation runs entirely on the current thread synchronously:

 ```java
 Future.value(1).map(i -> i + 1);